 3) Fast breathing vs panting vs stress breathing

 The breathing is faster than normal, but the mouth stays closed.
-Sometimes it’s subtle and you only notice the sides moving more quickly than usual.
-If it happens at rest and doesn’t settle, it deserves attention.
+Sometimes it is subtle and you only notice the sides moving more quickly than usual.
+If it happens at rest and does not settle, it deserves attention.

 Cats do not normally pant the way dogs do.
-When a cat is breathing with the mouth open, think heat stress, severe anxiety, pain, or respiratory/cardiac trouble.
-Open-mouth breathing is treated as an emergency until proven otherwise.
+When a cat is breathing with the mouth open, think heat stress, severe anxiety, pain, or respiratory or heart trouble.
+Open-mouth breathing should be treated as an emergency until proven otherwise.

 3.3) Stress breathing

 A car ride, vet visit, loud noise, new pet, or frightening situation can temporarily raise breathing rate.
 The difference is that stress breathing should improve once your cat is back in a quiet, safe space.
-If it doesn’t settle, assume it may be medical.
+If it does not settle, assume it may be medical.

-- Breathing looks hard: belly heaving, chest pumping, nostrils flaring, head/neck stretched forward.
+- Breathing looks hard: belly heaving, chest pumping, nostrils flaring, head or neck stretched forward

-- Possible toxin exposure (smoke, fumes, essential oils, chemicals).
+- Possible toxin exposure such as smoke, fumes, essential oils, or chemicals

-- After trauma (fall, hit by car), even if your cat seems quiet or “okay.”
+- After trauma, even if your cat seems quiet or “okay”

 5) What to do right now (safe steps at home)